 It only takes one mistake when looking at the label for the wrong container to be chosen.
 Unclear or damaged labels make mistakes even easier...

 More is needed than barcodes and mechanical key codes.

-The systems Paul already uses, such as barcodes and mechanical key codes, only offer limited safety.
+The systems Paul already uses, such as barcodes and mechanical key codes, offer limited safety.

 Barcodes are not protected against manipulation and cannot be integrated smoothly into supply chains.

 Mechanical key codes provide initial protection but are limited in number and cannot distinguish chemical concentrations and quality.

 Paul wants safety.

 Paul is safety-conscious.
 He wants to eliminate this danger to protect his colleagues, the plant, the products, and himself.

 How can Paul solve his problem using SupplyLine?